 A citizen journalist in Alabama steps in to serve a news desert

-How often do you pay attention to the meetings where your local leaders make decisions?
-Regional newspaper reporters used to do that job for you, but money problems have forced many news organizations to cut back or shut down.
-Cori Yonge of Alabama Public Radio introduces us to one citizen journalist who stepped up to do the work.
+Money problems have forced many news organizations to shrink or shut down, and that means limited or no local coverage - no reporters to document the decisions made by local city and county leaders.
+Cori Yonge of Alabama Public Radio introduces us to one citizen journalist who's been filling the void.

 UNIDENTIFIED PERSON #1: Everyone cares so passionately about the environment.
 It's just making sure that you can optimize all the trade-offs.